ksahlin/BESST/docs/MANUAL.md

 OBS:
 ----
 Common pitfall:
+For versions 1.2 and later:
-If --orientation is not specified, BESST assumes that all libraries was aligned in fr orientation.
+If --orientation is not specified, BESST assumes that all libraries were aligned in fr orientation.
+This parameter is therefore highly recommended to specify (see Input section).

+For versions older than 1.2:
-In versions less than 1.2 BESST cannot parse rf orientations.
-Thus, BESST requires reads to be mapped in FR mode, i.e. --->  <---, matepairs thus need to be reverse complemented.
+BESST  can only parse mates aligned in fr orientation, i.e. --->  <---.
+Thus, matepairs need to be reverse complemented before aligned.

 INPUT: